Mid Cornwall · TR15 · Cornwall Council West

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In Redruth, that work is shaped by the place itself — Redruth shares the Cornish Mining World Heritage status with neighbouring Camborne, with the granite outcrop of Carn Brea as its backdrop and a steep, terraced town centre dropping down to Fore Street, with a building stock that leans toward miners' cottages and Victorian terraces.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+Redruth sits in Mid Cornwall, and that geography ends up in the drawings — Redruth shares the Cornish Mining World Heritage status with neighbouring Camborne, with the granite outcrop of Carn Brea as its backdrop and a steep, terraced town centre dropping down to Fore Street, with a building stock that leans toward Wesleyan chapels and former chapels and modern infill in the town centre.

 Our process